joaquinpelle/Skylight.jl/docs/src/gettingstarted.md

 # Getting started

+First, start a Julia REPL with `julia -t NT` where `NT` is the number of threads you want to use.
+Alternatively, you can copy the contents below into a script and run it using the same flag for multithreading.

 To get started, you will need a spacetime, a radiative model, and a camera.
 For example, to instantiate a Kerr spacetime in Kerr-Schild coordinates with mass $M=1$ and spin $a/M=0.5$,

 ```julia